ASD-GmbH/ZPL/README.md

 ## Status

 This library is a draft.
-Build process, nupkg generation, documentation, Paket support are intended.
+Build process, nupkg generation, documentation, will follow.

 ## Usage